kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 than `mu_equal` but is non-empty at every moment when a request could be dispatched from it, the equations above say that the queue gets work done faster than it actually does.
-The equations above assign `B` and `E` values that reflect an impossibly high rate of progress for such a queue.
+The equations above assign `t_dispatch_virtual` and `t_finish_virtual` values that reflect an impossibly high rate of progress for such a queue.
 That is, these values get progressively more early.
-The queue is effectively building up "credit" in artificially low `B` and `E` values, and can build up an arbitrary amount of this credit.
+The queue is effectively building up "credit" in artificially low `t_dispatch_virtual` and `t_finish_virtual` values, and can build up an arbitrary amount of this credit.
 Then an arbitrarily large amount of work could suddenly arrive to that queue and crowd out other queues for an arbitrarily long time.
-To mitigate this problem, the implementation has a special step that effectively prevents `B` of the next request to dispatch from dropping below the current time.
+To mitigate this problem, the implementation has a special step that effectively prevents `t_dispatch_virtual` of the next request to dispatch from dropping below the current time.
 But that solves only half of the problem.
-Other queueus may accumulate a corresponding deficit (inappropriately large values for `B` and `E`).
+Other queueus may accumulate a corresponding deficit (inappropriately large values for `t_dispatch_virtual` and `t_finish_virtual`).
 Such a queue can have an arbitrarily long burst of inappropriate lossage to other queues.

 ### Fair Queuing for Server Requests, with max-min fairness and serial virtual execution